Henry County, Alabama

 Henry County is a county in the southeastern part of the U.S. state of Alabama.
 As of the 2020 census, its population was 17,146.
 Its county seat is Abbeville.
-The county was named for Patrick Henry (1736–1799), famous orator and Governor of Virginia.
+The county was named for Patrick Henry, the 18th century Governor of Virginia.

-Henry County is part of the Dothan, AL Metropolitan Statistical Area.
+Henry County is part of the Dothan, Alabama metropolitan area.

 History

 The area that includes Henry County had historically been occupied by people of the Lower Creek Confederacy, who now prefer to be known as the Muscogee.
 It was occupied for thousands of years before that by varying cultures of indigenous peoples who settled primarily along the waterways.

 This area was colonized by various European powers, including France and Spain.
 After Great Britain defeated France in the Seven Years' War, it took over this area.
 Between 1763 and 1783, the area that is now Henry County, Alabama was under the jurisdiction of the colony of British West Florida.
 The United States acquired it from Britain after gaining independence in the American Revolutionary War.

 After 1814, the territorial settlers developed Franklin as the first European-American settlement in Muscogee/Creek territory.
 The former river port served Abbeville on the Chattahoochee River.
 Much of Henry County was within the Alabama wiregrass region.

 Henry County was established on December 13, 1819, by the Alabama Territorial Legislature.
 The area was ceded by the Creek Indian Nation in 1814 under the Treaty of Fort Jackson.
 Henry County was formed before Alabama was organized as a state.
 Abbeville was designated as the county seat in 1833.

-Henry County has been called "The Cradle of the Wiregrass".
-She is The Mother of nine other counties.
 When the county was formed December 1819, it was the largest county by area within Alabama and encompassed a vast land area that now includes the Southeast Alabama Wiregrass Region and beyond.
 As population increased in the region, areas of it were taken to organize the present counties of Barbour, Coffee, Covington, Crenshaw, Dale, Geneva, Houston, and Pike.